Habitual Coughing or Sneezing Is Never Normal

 Diagnosis and Treatment

 As you can see, the causes of coughing and sneezing in pets are many and varied, as are the treatments.
 Some can be prevented with vaccinations, some can be treated with antibiotics, and some will resolve themselves in a day or two.
-If your dog or cat continues to cough for more than three days, it's a good idea to bring her to Hillside Animal Hospital so our veterinarian in Largo can take a look at her and if necessary send you home with medication.
+If your dog or cat continues to cough for more than three days, it's a good idea to bring her to Midway Animal Hospital so our veterinarian in Largo can take a look at her and if necessary send you home with medication.